microsoft/pxt-arcade/docs/tutorials/froggy.md

 Now you have a game that tests your timing and is enforced by a timer!

-Click **Finish** if you're ready to publish your game and share with friends, or look at the challenges below for suggestions on modding your game before entering it into the **MakeCode Arcade Game Jam!**
+Click **Done** if you're ready to publish your game and share with friends, or look at the challenges below for suggestions on modding your game before entering it into the **MakeCode Arcade Game Jam!**